- Developers

 With aesthetic appeal being such a significant part of UI design and, by extension, software application architecture, there are a series of ‘best practices’ that UI designers and software architects usually follow to ensure that their designs are up-to-par.
 These include:

-• Use real-world metaphors: In UI design, metaphors allow one to establish a connection between a real-world concept and one which exists in digital spaces.
-In concrete terms, metaphors rely on visual elements which serve to make an unfamiliar concept, such as one which exists on a mobile application, familiar.
+- Use real-world metaphors: In UI design, metaphors allow one to establish a connection between a real-world concept and one that exists in digital spaces.
+In concrete terms, metaphors rely on visual elements that serve to make an unfamiliar concept, such as one that exists on a mobile application, familiar.
 For that reason, the more related a metaphor is to the real world, the more effective it is in having a positive impact on user experience.
-The most clear-cut example is the icon of the recycle bin which has become a standard in UI design.
+The most clear-cut example is the icon of the recycle bin, which has become a standard in UI design.
 While we all know that the icon is not a real trash bin, it works because it represents a digital concept that relates to what happens in the real world.

 UI Design Tendencies